-Level 3 Diploma in Vehicle Mechanics & Maintenance
+Level 3 Diploma in Vehicle Mechanics and Maintenance

 Our motor vehicle department has industry experienced staff and the relevant vehicles to train you to successfully work in the motor industry.